21it/calculus/README.md

 ```

 Our attempts to hack `Stack` failed.
 This library uses some pretty simple tricks which are giving guarantees that value of λ-type can be **created** or **evaluated** only inside the module where λ-type itself was defined.

+## Another example

+As I mentioned before, there is another, more complex OOP-like example of [User](https://github.com/timCF/calculus/blob/master/test/support/user.ex) λ-type with some [tests](https://github.com/timCF/calculus/blob/master/test/user_test.exs).
+I'll put here few interesting statements about it:

+- It uses private `record` as internal representation.
+I think records are the best types for this purpose because

+  - records have nice syntax sugar for values and pattern matching (like structs)
+  - you can define multiple records in one module (unlike structs)
+  - record can be defined as **private** entity (unlike structs)
+  - records are extremely fast in most cases (faster than structs)

+- It implements concept of `private`, `immutable` and `public` fields through explicit setters, getters and methods

+- In some methods like getter `get_name`, utility function `return` is called inside the method.
+It completely make sense for getters because they never change internal state of λ-type value, so we can just `return` desired value to outer world for simplicity.

+It's cool example, check it out!

 ## Known issues